Bob's Famous Ice Cream

 Bob's Famous Ice Cream is an ice cream parlor in Washington, D.C. with other locations in the surrounding area.

 Description

 The shop has a changing daily menu of ice cream featuring selections from over 200 flavors.
-Many of the flavors are considered unusual and are based off of requests from customers.
+Many of the flavors are considered unusual and are based on requests from customers.
 It is known for flavors like orange chocolate, chocolate chip, and amaretto cookie.

 History

 The shop was founded by Bob Weiss, a lawyer from Boston.
 He added "Famous" to the name to distinguish it from another ice cream shop called Bob's.
 Weiss expanded to several shops, which became popular in the D.C. area during the 1970s and 1980s.
 In 1985, Bob's Famous Ice Cream opened a shop in Bethesda, Maryland.
 In 1991, Weiss sold his last store.